-- Tactfully and sympathetically listen to the concerns of the child.
-Do not ask leading questions - these allegations may lead to criminal proceedings and your actions could jeopardise police investigations. - Report any incidents or signs immediately either on CPOMS or in writing using a Safeguarding form. - Keep a note of the date and time. - Tell the child you wish to make sure they are all right but will need to pass on what they tell you to keep them safe from harm.
+- Listen carefully - React calmly - Report/Record any incidents or signs immediately either on CPOMS or in writing using a Safeguarding form. - Reassure.
+Tell the child you wish to make sure they are ok but you will need to pass on what they tell you to keep them safe from harm.